Sharing experiences to improve the methods and better work together

 The approach aiming at funding a set of micro-projects originating from the grassroots, but spread on a vast territory, was not very efficient and relevant as a mean to fight against food insecurity.

 This conception has given weak results on the field, with the exception of some support to the market gardening activities, processing of milk products and in parallel the construction of pastoral wells serving jointly human and animals.
-The promotion of productive capital has often been done in the absence of a true valuing of the productive sectors and a sufficient availability of funds.
+The promotion of productive capital has often been done in the absence of a true value of the productive sectors and a sufficient availability of funds.

 Based on past experience, the new PADEL thus places the emphasis on:

-- A sensitive planning/programming to the specific needs of the vulnerable groups, an innovative mechanism to set up the structuring investments by introducing flexibility in the management of the LDF (dimensioning of the drawing rights in function of the funding needs, structuring investments identified in the Plans for Development, possibility to mobilize once the gathered amounts of the tri-annual investment program on a continuous space in order to possess considerable resources and avoid sprinkling).
+- A sensitive planning/programming to the specific needs of the vulnerable groups, an innovative mechanism to set up the structuring investments by introducing flexibility in the management of the LDF (dimensioning of the drawing rights in function of the funding needs, structuring investments identified in the Plans for Development, possibility to mobilize once the gathered amounts of the tri-annual investment programme on a continuous space in order to possess considerable resources and avoid sprinkling).

-- Sectoral targeting of the development problematics having received not much attention despite the participative planning such as the food security with assistance actions such as warrantage, good governance measure of the cereal banks, support to micro-finance and local economic development.
+- Sectoral targeting of the development problematics having received not much attention despite the participative planning such as the food security with assistance actions such as warranty, good governance measure of the cereal banks, support to micro-finance and local economic development.

 - Operational measures for the targeting of the vulnerable groups and the implementation of actions specific to their place by relying on the institutional arrangement of decentralization.

-In the framework of its program, UNCDF tackles the question of improving food security and fight against poverty in a holistic fashion, to have more synergy and a more visible and sustainable impact.
+In the framework of its programme, UNCDF tackles the question of improving food security and fight against poverty in a holistic fashion, to have more synergy and a more visible and sustainable impact.
 Thus, PADEL aligns on the policies and strategies of the government.